julia-m-stephenson/Modela_MDX_Controller/README.md

 1) Software setting of Z0 - this means you can use the keyboard to acurately get the cutting tool to just touch the work piece top surface, and then tell the machine that this is Z0.
 This saves using the UP/DOWN keys on the machine itself - they are very laggy and work with the spindle on which can be a pain.

-2) The software reliquishes COM1 when it exits.
-Unfortaely on Windows 11 Eduardo's software always seems ot hold onto the resource handle even when it closes down which causes much annoyance.
+2) This software reliquishes COM1 when it exits.
+Unfortunately on Windows 11 Eduardo's software always seems to hold onto the resource handle even when it closes down which causes much annoyance.

 3) The software also makes use of the latest pySerial which implements flow control and thus can throttle file sending when the MDX-15 RX buffer is full.